 But for EMU’s OT program, excellence goes beyond the metrics.

-“Our students most often comment on the sense of community within our program,” shared Sharon Holt, Professor and Head of the Admissions Committee at Eastern Michigan OT.
+“Our students most often comment on the sense of community within our program,” shared Sharon Holt, Full Time Lecturer III who leads the admissions process for the OT Program at Eastern Michigan OT.
 “We all work forward together.”

 Being proactive about diversity

 As the first Occupational Therapy program in the United States to partner with Kira, EMU redefined convenience and accessibility for OT admissions.